bwNetFlow/flowpipeline/CONFIGURATION.md

 #### skip

+*DEPRECATION NOTICE*: This segment will be deprecated in a future version of flowpipeline.
+In any but the most convoluted examples, the `branch` segment documented directly above is the clearer and more legible choice.
+This will also greatly simplify the setup internals of segments.

 The `skip` segment is used to conditionally skip over segments behind it.
 For instance, in front of a export segment a condition such as `proto tcp` with a skip value of `1` would result in any TCP flows not being exported by the